Image Sequences

 Playback Cache

-Image sequences use a custom OTIO-based timeline to playback.
-Behind the hood, they are extracting textures to RAM and uploading them to the GPU as you traverse the timeline.
-This is the cache progress bar, which shows how much read-ahead and read-behind you have cached at any given time.
+Image sequences are cached to RAM and uploaded to the GPU as you traverse the timeline.
+The cache progress bar shows how much read-ahead and read-behind is available at the current position.

 Cache Settings